Donkey Kong: Barrel Blast

-Donkey Kong: Barrel Blast (Note: Known in Europe and Australia as Donkey Kong Jet Race, and in Japan as Donkey Kong Barrel Jet Race (ドンキーコング たるジェットレース, Donkī Kongu Taru Jetto Rēsu).) is a 2007 racing game developed by Paon and published by Nintendo for the Wii.
+Donkey Kong: Barrel Blast (Note: Known in Europe and Australia as Donkey Kong Jet Race, and in Japan as Donkey Kong Barrel Jet Race (ドンキーコング たるジェットレース, Donkī Kongu Taru Jetto Rēsu)) is a 2007 racing game developed by Paon and published by Nintendo for the Wii.
 The game was shown at the E3 convention in May 2006 for the GameCube under the title of DK: Bongo Blast, but this version was ultimately cancelled in favor of a Wii release.
 It was released for the Wii in Japan and the United States in 2007, and in PAL regions in 2008 with the title Donkey Kong Jet Race.

-The game was originally developed to be controlled using the DK Bongos for the GameCube.
-Barrel Blast was faced with generally negative reviews after its release, with critics criticizing the replaced bongo control scheme with controls using the Wii Remote and Nunchuk, as well as the last-generation visuals.
+The game was originally designed to be controlled using the DK Bongos for the GameCube, which were converted to motion controls using the Wii Remote and Nunchuk when development was moved to the Wii.

+Barrel Blast was met with generally negative reviews after its release, with critics panning the replacement of the bongo control scheme with imprecise motion controls, as well as the last-generation visuals.

 Gameplay

 Funky Kong racing on the DK Jungle Sunset course.
 Players race in the air instead of on the ground like in other racing games.

-Donkey Kong Barrel Blast is a racing game where the player can handle the selected character using the Wii Remote and Nunchuk, replacing the DK Bongos that initially were to be used.
-To accelerate, the player must shake the Wii Remote and Nunchuk alternatively, lift them simultaneously to jump and use the motion sensor to beat rivals and obstacles using items, while the character will be guided by the route of the tracks, including automatically travelling around curves.
+Donkey Kong: Barrel Blast is a racing game where the player controls their selected character using the Wii Remote and Nunchuk.
+To accelerate, the player must shake the Wii Remote and Nunchuk alternatively, lift them simultaneously to jump, and use the motion sensor to beat rivals and obstacles using items.
+The player character is guided by the route of the tracks, including automatically travelling around curves.
 Players can learn to race at Cranky's flight school where Cranky gives eight lessons on how to play the game, acceleration, use of elements and Wild Moves.

 The main mode of play is a Grand Prix similar to that of Mario Kart.
 Also, like Mario Kart Arcade GP, more than one track will take place in a given area with three courses in DK Jungle, three of the sea, three from the mountain, two of the Desert, two from the snow, two of the Temple of Heaven, and one in outer space.
 Like other racing games, Barrel Blast includes a Time Trial Mode where players can choose this race on one track for the best time, and have save ghost data stats.

 There are 16 characters to choose from in total; eight members of the Kong family, and eight Kremlings.
-These include Donkey Kong, Diddy Kong, Dixie Kong, Lanky Kong, Tiny Kong, Funky Kong, Wrinkly Kong, and Cranky Kong representing the Kong side, with Kritter, Kip, Kass, Klump, Kalypso, Kludge, Kopter, and King K. Rool representing the Kremling side.
+These include Donkey Kong, Diddy Kong, Dixie Kong, Lanky Kong, Tiny Kong, Funky Kong, Wrinkly Kong, and Cranky Kong representing the Kong side, with King K. Rool and various of his underlings representing the Kremling side.
 Additional Donkey Kong series characters, such as Rambi the Rhino, Enguarde the Swordfish, Zinger, and Necky, make cameo appearances as items.